carturoch/ex_uc/README.md

 ## Usage

-The quickest way is with the function `convert`:
+The quickest way is the function `convert`:
 ```elixir
 iex>ExUc.convert("5 pounds", "oz")
 "80.00 oz"
 ```
-This is just a shortcut in the 3 steps pipeline:
+This is just a shortcut for the 3-steps pipeline:
 ```elixir
 import ExUc